Apparence-io/alfreed/README.md

 <hr/>

 ## Developper hot reload
-Presenter has a ```rebuildOnHotReload``` that will trigger each time user hot reload and call onInit again.
+Presenter has a ```rebuildOnHotReload``` that will trigger every time the user hot reloads and call onInit again.
 By default rebuildOnHotReload is False, so state will be preserved.

 ### Handle behavior on hot reload